ldaptv/reddit-work/Projects/TheBasics-Roles-Tanking.md

 * **Education Lounge:Shotcalling with */u/michaeludall /u/CavalierGuest & Heartless*** - [**(Link)**](https://heroeslounge.gg/blog/post/educational-lounge-shotcalling-writeup) - The culmination of all the tanking practices is to make sense of a chaotic environment and create  opportunities to lead through keeping these shotcalling tips in mind:

-  * **Shotcalling** - There are different styles based on the social situation & team structure.
+  * **Shotcalling** - There are different styles based on the social situation & team structure try to determine which style before the match.
   * **Trust** - It is important to trust the shotcaller even if you disagree, review the call afterwards if needed.
   * **Communication** - Be positive, complement good plays, avoid giving negative feedback during the game, and make good use of Alt+Ping commands.
   * **Step up if no one is going to** - Shotcalling can make a difference, if no one is doing it and you know what to do, give it a try.